 By assessing the current grade distribution across Academic Year, Program and Demographics we can visualize the effectiveness of the courses available and improve faculty and staff teaching and support services.
 This dataset begins in 2019, when the University adopted a new database system.
 Small sample sizes amongst some demographics affect the quality of statistical analysis.

-Starting in 2020-21, staff and faculty have been able to collect and collate the individual Assessment and Rubric Management System (ARMS) assessment outcomes to track student performance over time and across demographics.
+Using a new database system, in recent years staff and faculty have been able to collect and collate the individual Assessment and Rubric Management System (ARMS) assessment outcomes to track student performance over time and across demographics.

 The scoring system used can be summarized with the following key: